magjac/d3-graphviz/README.md

 ## Requirements

 [d3-graphviz](https://github.com/magjac/d3-graphviz) uses a few [ES6](http://es6-features.org) language features, so it must be used with a modern browser.

+## Support

+When asking for help, please include a link to a live example that demonstrates the issue, preferably on [JSFiddle](https://jsfiddle.net/).
+It is often impossible to debug from code snippets alone.
+Isolate the issue and reduce your code as much as possible before asking for help.
+The less code you post, the easier it is for someone to debug, and the more likely you are to get a helpful response.

+### Be notified of updates

+By clicking the **Watch** button, you will stay tuned for updates to the library.

+### Getting help

+* For specific questions, please use [Stack Overflow tags d3.js & graphviz](https://stackoverflow.com/tags/d3.js+graphviz).

+### Reporting bugs

+If you think you have found a bug in d3-graphviz itself, please [file an issue](https://github.com/magjac/d3-graphviz/issues/new).

 ## Development